Rollout event-triggered control: reconciling event- and time-triggered control: Setup

 The token bucket TS is named after an analogy to a bucket containing a variable amount of tokens \cite{Tanenbaum11}.
 New tokens are added to the bucket at a constant rate of $g\in\N_{\ge 1}$, while triggering a transmission comprises a certain cost $c\in\N_{\ge g}$.
 The bucket has a maximum capacity $b\in\N_{\ge c}$ and arriving tokens are discarded if the bucket is already full.
 Hence, the bucket level $\beta$ follows the saturating dynamics

 with $\beta(0)\in\N_{[0,b]}$.
 A control update can only be transmitted over the network (i.e., $\gamma(k)=1$) if the current amount of tokens is sufficient to support the cost of a transmission, which can be described by the constraint $\beta(k)\ge 0$ for all $k\in\N_0$.
 Hence, the sustainable transmission rate/admissible bandwidth of the token bucket TS is given by $\frac{g}{c}$.
 In addition, it can be guaranteed a priori that a transmission is possible every $M\coloneqq\lceil\frac{c}{g}\rceil$ time instances.
-We assume that if transmissions satisfy the token bucket TS, transmission delays and packet loss probabilities are negligible since there is no congestion.
+We make the following standing assumptions throughout this article: The parameters $g$, $c$ and $b$ are chosen such that if transmissions satisfy the token bucket TS, congestion in the network is avoided and furthermore, delays and packet dropout probabilities are negligible.
+The former can be realized in practice by setting the sustainable rate, i.e., $\frac{g}{c}$ at most as high as the bandwidth of the corresponding traffic flow's bottleneck link, and the maximum burst size, i.e., $\lfloor \frac{b}{c} \rfloor$ at most as high as the traffic flow's shortest queue size.
+In turn, by avoiding congestion in the network, transmission delays and packet dropout probabilities are low and in addition, can be bounded or estimated a priori.

-To formulate the OCP and the rollout ETC algorithm in the following, we collect the components of the NCS in the overall state $\xi\coloneqq[x^\top \; u^\top \; \beta ]^\top$ and input $\pi\coloneqq[ v^\top \; \gamma ]^\top$, the overall dynamics
+To formulate the OCP and the rollout ETC algorithm in the following, we collect the components of the NCS in the overall state $\xi\coloneqq[x^\top \; w^\top \; \beta ]^\top$ and input $\pi\coloneqq[ v^\top \; \gamma ]^\top$, the overall dynamics

 with